Una familia con suerte: Plot

-Candelaria «Candela» López (Alicia Machado) is Pancho's sister.
-She is stunning and has a large amount of followers due to her beauty.

-Pancho López and his family come up against financial difficulties: he has pledged his house as collateral for a loan that he ends up finding impossible to repay.

-Enzo Rinaldi (Pedro Moreno) plots to throw the López and their friends away.
-Humiliated by his inability to provide for his family's well-being, Pancho has no option but to accept Fernanda Peñaloza's offer to take the post as president of her cosmetic company.
+Pancho and his family come up against financial difficulties: he has pledged his house as collateral for a loan that he ends up finding impossible to repay.
+Humiliated by his inability to provide for his family's well-being, Pancho has no option but to accept Fernanda's offer to take the post as president of her cosmetic company.
 Fernanda also invites the López family to move into her mansion since she highly appreciates Pancho's honesty and reliability.
-The López family accepts this offer reluctantly, and in their new neighborhood they meet the Irabién family consisting of three members: Vicente, Pina (Daniela Castro) and Freddy (Juan Diego Covarrubias).
-Fernanda finds Pancho worthy of a better life unlike her nephew Vicente Irabién (Sergio Sendel).
-Vicente merely bides his time waiting for the death of his aunt and the inheritance that would come with it.
+The López family accepts this offer reluctantly, and in their new neighborhood they meet the Irabién family, consisting of Vicente (Sergio Sendel), Fernanda's nephew, Pina (Daniela Castro), his hypochondriac wife, and their son Freddy (Juan Diego Covarrubias).
+Fernanda finds Pancho worthy of a better life, unlike her nephew Vicente, who merely bides his time waiting for the death of his aunt and the inheritance that would come with it; meanwhile, Pina hosts her own radio show, Pina Opina (Pina Opines) where she is able to find an outlet for her discontent, as neither her husband nor her son take care of or pay attention to her.
+She has a small dog named Abeja ("Bee") that she keeps with her at all times.
+Enzo Rinaldi (Pedro Moreno), a rich man and friend of the Irabiéns, plots to throw the López and their friends away.
+Pepe meets and becomes interested in Enzo's daughter, Mónica Rinaldi (Violeta Isfel).
+However, she is engaged to Freddy, and Pepe must compete with her fiancé in the professional and personal spheres for Mónica's love.

 The dramatic change of scenery for the López family results in many humorous situations arising from the clashing of cultures between the rich and the poor.
+At one point, Popeye, the López family's dog, seduces Pina's pampered dog and this becomes another point of contention between the two families.

 The attractive and clever Rebeca Treviño (Mayrín Villanueva) takes Pancho under her wing and helps him acclimate to the challenges of the business world.
 She helps him bridge socio-economic divides, teaching him the etiquette demanded from his new position and how to make decisions in the financial sphere.
 She becomes Chela's competitor for Pancho's attention.

-Pina, Vicente's wife, is a hypochondriac.
-Neither her husband nor her son takes care of her or pays attention to her.
-She is the host of her own radio show, «Pina Opina» (Pina's Opinion), where she is an able to find an outlet for her discontent.
-She has a small dog that she keeps with her at all times named Abeja (Bee).
-At one point, Popeye, the López family's dog seduces this pampered dog and this becomes another point of contention between the two families.

 In turn, Vicente takes a great interest in Candela and the couple engage in a dramatic love affair and end up getting married.
+On the other-other hand, Enzo falls in love with Chela, and they too, get married.

-The two families experience amusing situations when Ana, who disdains flippancy, falls in love with the irreverent Freddy.
-Pina becomes infatuated with Sebastian who saved her life.
+The two families experience amusing situations when Ana, who disdains flippancy, falls in love with the irreverent Freddy, who shares the same feelings.
+Pina becomes infatuated with Sebastian, a man who saved her life.
 Fernanda later discovers that Pancho is actually the long-lost son she was forced to give up for adoption.